mouseless/json-concepts/use-cases/02-client-code-generation.md

 ## With Concepts

-Here json concepts can help you parse and structure given service schema, so that you can use a template engine to generate necessary client code.
+Here, json concepts can help you parse and structure given service schema, so that you can use a template engine to generate necessary client code.

 Below concepts definition will cover given api schema;